-Our fall 2014 season will begin on August 11, 2014.
+Our spring season will begin on January 5, 2015.
 Practice will be held on weekdays from 3:30 - 6:00 pm at Nimbus Flat.
 Athletes with prior rowing experience are welcome to walk-on to the UNRC varsity teams.

 Top ten reasons why you should join Upper Natoma Rowing Club:

 1.In the program's first season (2010-2011), four boats qualified for Nationals and won medals at the Southwest Junior Regional Championships.
 In the 2011-2012 season, three UNRC boats won medals at the Southwest Junior Regional Championships and two boats went on to earn silver and bronze medals at Nationals.

 2. UNRC was the first Sacramento-based rowing club to qualify a women's varsity 8+ for Nationals, which placed ninth in the nation.